Radio Academy Awards: 1997 Gold Award winners

+1998 Gold Award winners

+1999 Gold Award winners

+The 17th Sony Radio Academy Awards ceremony was held at the Grosvenor House Hotel in London on 28 April 1999 and was hosted by Kirsty Young and Paul Gambaccini.

 2000 Gold Award winners

 The 18th Sony Radio Academy Awards ceremony was held at the Grosvenor House Hotel in London on 2 May 2000.
 BBC Radio 4 was the most nominated station, with 24 entries, and received four awards.
 Guests included the actors Jenny Agutter and Christopher Lee, Chris Smith (Secretary of State for Culture), and Dale Winton, who all presented awards.

 2001 Gold Award winners

 The 19th Sony Radio Academy Awards ceremony, hosted by Paul Gambaccini, was held at the Grosvenor House Hotel in London on 30 April 2001.
 The BBC won gold awards in 23 out of 30 categories.
 A new category, Digital Terrestrial Station, (won by OneWord Radio) was introduced.
 The winner of the lifetime achievement award, Chris Tarrant, criticised the commercial sector for suppressing spontaneity in radio.

 2002 Gold Award winners

 The 20th Sony Radio Academy Awards ceremony, hosted by Paul Gambaccini, was held at the Grosvenor House Hotel in London on 2 May 2002.
 BBC Radio 4 won the most awards (six).
 Guests included the singers Jarvis Cocker and Feargal Sharkey, actress Janet Suzman, and the girl group Sugababes who all presented awards.